 Bluey: Dad's Take

 Bluey is (shockingly) a good youth TV series.
 If you have read or will read any of my other reviews, I often mercilessly pick on Disney Junior offerings.
 I mean, I can’t help that they all suck so hard.

 But Bluey is different.
-The stories are actually relatable, unlike the many stupid adventures of T.O.T.S. or Mickey and the Roadster Racers, Bluey offers somewhat real world based imaginative play and storylines.
+The stories are actually relatable, the humor is geared towards adults and children alike, and unlike the many stupid adventures of T.O.T.S. or Mickey and the Roadster Racers, Bluey offers somewhat real world based imaginative play and storylines.